-The admissions process for bachelor’s degree programs in the College of Liberal Arts & Sciences is administered by the campus Admissions Office at UC Denver.
+The admissions process for bachelor’s degree programs in the College of Liberal Arts and Sciences is administered by the campus Admissions Office at UC Denver.
 The office is responsible for all matters relating to the admission of undergraduate students to the University.

 We know the admissions process can sometimes seem complicated, so if you have questions about the admissions process that are difficult to answer, we encourage you to contact us anytime.